phenology/springtime/README.md

 <!--intro-start-->
 # Springtime

-The Springtime Python package helps to streamline workflows for doing machine learning with phenological datasets.
+Springtime is both a project and a python packaged aimed at streamlining workflows for doing machine learning with phenological datasets.

 Phenology is the scientific discipline in which we study the lifecycle of plants and animals.
 A common objective is to develop (Machine Learning) models that can